openvinotoolkit/open_model_zoo/tools/accuracy_checker/README.md

 - `segmentation_masks_source` - path to directory where gt masks for semantic segmentation task stored.

 Also it must contain data related to annotation.
-You can convert annotation inplace using:
+You can convert annotation in-place using:
 - `annotation_conversion`: parameters for annotation conversion